DCFApixels/KeyTea/README.md

 + **Cross-platform:**

 <p align="justify">
-The use of web languages allows the application to run on any device with a browser.
-And also it can be embedded in other applications.
+The use of web technologies allows the application to run on any device with a compatible browser.
+It can also be embedded in other applications.
 </p>

 + **Customizable character set:**

 <p align="justify">
-Some websites have specific requirements for the presence or absence of certain characters, fine-tuning the characters used allows the generation of passwords that meet these requirements.
-Additionally, for creating more complex passwords, characters from not only the English alphabet but also symbols can be used.
-By default, there are sets of special characters, numbers, the English alphabet, and the Russian alphabet.
+Some websites require or forbid specific characters.
+Fine-tuning the character sets allows Password Tea to generate passwords that meet these requirements.
+Passwords can use Latin letters, digits, and special characters, as well as letters from other alphabets.
+By default, the app provides sets of special characters, digits, Latin letters, and Cyrillic letters.
 </p>

 + **Password generation using versioning:**

 <p align="justify">
-In case the user needs to change the password, the password version can be modified in the settings, and increasing the version completely changes the password to a unique new one.
+If a password needs to be changed, its version can be increased in the settings to generate a new one.
 </p>

 + **Deterministic calculations:**

 <p align="justify">
-Passwords are generated the same no matter what device the app is running on.
+The same inputs produce the same password on every supported device.
 </p>

 </br>